gileCAD/AutoCAD-Csharp-Project-Template/README.md

 #### AutocadTripleTargetPlugin.csproj
 The MSBuild project file (.csproj) is an xml file that describe and control the process of generation of the applications.

-The paths to the folder containg AutoCAD libraries referenced by the project must be consistent with those of the local computer.
+The paths to the folders containing AutoCAD libraries referenced by the project must be consistent with those of the local computer.
 ```xml
 	<!-- AutoCAD 2015-2024 / .NET Framework 4.8 -->
 	<PropertyGroup Condition=" '$(TargetFramework)' == 'net48' ">